Christianity in Russia: Latter-day Saints

 The Church of Jesus Christ of Latter-day Saints had primitive beginnings in the Russian Empire.
 Joseph Smith called George J. Adams and Orson Hyde as missionaries to Russia in 1843, 13 years after the Church's creation.
 However, the death of Smith occurred, and Adams and Hyde never traveled to Russia.
 The first Russian converts were baptized in the nation in 1895.
 They were then imprisoned after the October Revolution in 1918.
 The Church had some contact with the Soviet Union, such as Ezra Taft Benson visiting Moscow in 1959 and Yuri Dubinin visiting Utah and the Brigham Young University campus in April 1990.
 The Book of Mormon was translated into Russian and published in 1981.
-The Church was able to reestablish its presence in Russia in 1990, and the Russian government officially recognized the Church in May 1991.
+In 1987, a Finland Mission president had been blessed to begin work in the Baltic states and Russia, that is, during the late Soviet era.
+They resumed missionary work in Estonia in 1989, and in 1990, from Estonia it went to Russia; thus, the Church was able to reestablish its presence in Russia in 1990, and the Russian government officially recognized the Church in May 1991.
 Membership grew in the 1990s and early 2000s, and by 2009, the Church reported membership of 19,946 in 129 congregations in Russia.
 According to the Church's website, no membership statistics are currently available.
 The Church's proselyting efforts were impacted by the 2019 Yarovaya law; missionaries are now referred to as "volunteers" and cannot speak openly about the Church outside of official Church sites.
 In 2018, Russell M. Nelson announced at the April General Conference of the Church that a temple would be constructed in a major city in Russia.

+Irvingites

+In the 19th century, the restorationist Catholic Apostolic Church (Irvingites) propagated their teachings within the Russian Empire, establishing organized church congregations in St. Petersburg, Riga, and Reval.
+Representatives appeared in St. Petersburg in the late 1860s; General von Eberg served as a missionary there.
+The movement had between 100 and 200 adherents.
+The church gained legal recognition in 1905.
+Services were conducted in German.
+The congregation was dissolved in the spring of 1933.

+Today, the New Apostolic Church—a branch of the Irvingian movement—has a significant following in Russia.

 Spiritual Christianity

-Spiritual Christianity is the group of Russian movements (Doukhobors and others), so-called folk Protestants.
+Spiritual Christianity is the group of Russian movements, so-called folk Protestants.
 Their origins are varied: some were influenced by western Protestants, others from disgust of the behavior of official Orthodox priests.
+The Spiritual Christian movements are Khlysts (virtually extinct), Skoptsy (virtually extinct), Doukhobors, Molokans, and Spiritual Christian Teetotalers–Churikovites.
+The Tolstoyan movement was close to the Spiritual Christians.

 Yehowists, a.k.a. the Message of Zion, is a Russian millenarian movement, closed both to Spiritual Christianity and Judaism, founded in the 1840s.